"Are those the same shoes from this morning?"

 Perhaps I would have also chosen to retire from knighthood in peaceful Olwick if I were Sir Barker's age.
 It definitely seemed to suit him well, allowing him to focus on hobbies in woodwork and handicrafts.
 He did some of the chores, had a small house in father's property and could spend time hunting with Fafi or carving as he pleased.

-Then, when he went off for a month during the summer, we received the sudden news of his death and mother's father's.
+Then, when he went off again for a month for a second summer, we received the sudden news of his death and mother's father's.

 I still remember mother breaking down in tears when we heard.
 We had gone shortly after to visit mother's brother and their family who lived in a small residence in Westhill.
 It was only after that that I started to see Pricel and Dilthimay more regularly, mother saying she regretted that she had kept such a distance until so late.